Alejogb1/job-board/blog-data/how-can-i-load-a-smaller-mnist-dataset-in-pytorch.md

 id: "how-can-i-load-a-smaller-mnist-dataset-in-pytorch"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I’ve often found myself needing a quick way to work with a reduced MNIST dataset, be it for rapid prototyping, debugging, or resource-constrained environments.
 Full-size datasets can be cumbersome when you're just trying to validate a new architectural idea, so efficient subsampling is a crucial skill.
 The good news is that it's surprisingly straightforward in PyTorch.
 Let’s break it down systematically.

-The core challenge is not the *loading* itself, but the *selection* of a smaller subset from the standard MNIST dataset.
+The core challenge is not the _loading_ itself, but the _selection_ of a smaller subset from the standard MNIST dataset.
 PyTorch’s `torchvision.datasets.MNIST` module neatly handles the initial download and storage.
 The trick lies in how we manipulate the data after it’s loaded, or even during the loading process, to extract our desired reduced set.

 My personal experience involved a project where I was experimenting with a novel learning rate scheduler.
 Training on the full MNIST felt wasteful during early testing, especially given how quickly things can go wrong in the early stages.
 I needed a way to quickly iterate, and waiting minutes for a single epoch wasn't conducive to that.
 I had initially tried slicing the tensors after loading the whole dataset, but this was inefficient in terms of memory usage.
 So, I refined my approach.
 I developed methods based on indexing and creating a custom subset.
 This saved both time and computational resources.